This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 See readme in deploy folder for details and instructions

-A summary of the steps is:
+A short summary of the steps to getting it running:

 api/local.settings.sample.json